Why I'm Closing My Free Facebook Group (Sorry to the 14k Members)

 Most of all, being active in BoS gives the impression that I'm available on Facebook for anyone and everyone at any time.
 This is an absolutely false impression, and it sometimes results in people thinking I'm ignoring them.

-First and foremost, my mental health and self-worth is important to me and I have structured my life and business to honor that!
+First and foremost, my mental health and self-worth are important to me and I have structured my life and business to honor that!
 (Duh!
 That's what I teach you, so it shouldn't be a surprise!)
 I spend my time in a way that honors that worth:

 - No answering personal Facebook messages - in fact, I don't even check the Message Requests folder in Messenger anymore.